Last Updated on 22.07.2023 by Iliyan

-The royal tombs of the Joseon dynasty are objects of exceptional importance for the country.
+The royal tombs of the Joseon dynasty are one of the most important places to visit in Seoul.
+They are objects of exceptional importance for the country.
 As recognition for that, they have been enlisted in the list of the cultural heritage of UNESCO in alignment with the Convention for protection of the world cultural and natural heritage.
 The respect and the worship of the forefathers are considered very important in the Confucianism and it’s no coincidence that the graces of kings and queens are very well preserved.

 Of all royal tombs in Korea, the ones of the Joseon dynasty are in the best condition.
 Neither one of them has been damaged or destroyed, and all of them are preserved in their original appearance.
 Their locations are chosen based on the geomantic traditions and the Confucian believes, e.g. that the place has been considered as a Godly space, isolated from the other areas.
 It is believed that the spirit of the kings and queens continues to have a positive influence on the dynastic capital of the nation.
 As a result of that, a large part of the tombs is located in Seoul.